strangerstudios/pmpro-vat-tax/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .2 =
+* BUG: Fixed bug where VAT was not applied if only a country of residence was chosen vs having the billing country set.
+* ENHANCEMENT: Now setting the country of residence to the billing address if the country of residence is blank when the billing address is changed.

 = .1.1 =
 * BUG: Fixed warnings and issues when $bcountry was not available.